praekeltfoundation/molo/README.rst

 What is bundled with Molo?
 --------------------------

+1. `Wagtail CMS`_
-1. Basic feature phone template set.
+2. Basic feature phone template set.
-2. Basic models for the following tree structure:
+3. Basic models for the following tree structure:

    1. A site has languages
    2. A language has a homepage